Conference 'Reducing the need for antibiotics' The contribution of Complementary and Alternative Medicine

 - Decision aids and information leaflets for health professionals and patients in primary care, enabling the larger community of health professionals to make use of therapeutic options from the field of CAM.

-Read more on the conference website.
+For more information about this topic visit the conference website.

 Reports of the Conference sessions with contributions of